 - Knight of Cerebus: Marks when the battles start amping up in seriousness.

 - Pet the Dog: When Mountain Tim confronts him over searching through Gyros stuff.
 Oyecomova warns him about touching his skin, and when Tim actually touches him, he tries to give Tim advice on how to not activate the bombs and getting out of the range of the stands effect.
+Not that it would have helped in the end.

 - River of Insanity: At one point, he creates bombs attached to the surface of a river — meaning there's nothing to apply pressure to keep them from popping.
 Gyro and Johnny have to implement an Outrun the Fireball plan, keeping their horses moving faster than the bombs can explode.